PaulBlanche/frugal/docs/data/getting-started/07-using-preact.md

 [info]> Since the data object for the page is also serialized and injected in the html markup avoid passing a `props` object to the island if you could use `useData` instead.
 This will keep the html markup of the page light.

-Defining the island is not enough, we need to hydrate it client-side.
+Defining the island is not enough, we need to hydrate it client side.
 Since it is a client-side action, we need to use a script module:

 You need to create a script module (the `./MyComponent.script.ts` module in the previous code block, a module matching the [`script` loader](/docs/api/02-script-loader) pattern) that `hydrate` your component: